vespa-engine/documentation/en/tutorials/hybrid-search.md

 Notice:

-- `feeder.ok.rate` which is the throughput (including embedding inference).
+- `feeder.ok.rate` which is the throughput (Note that this step includes embedding inference).
 See [embedder-performance](../embedding.html#embedder-performance) for details on embedding inference performance.
 In this case, embedding inference is the bottleneck for overall indexing throughput.
 - `http.response.code.counts` matches with `feeder.ok.count` - The dataset has 3633 documents.
-The `429` are harmless and is Vespa asking the client to slow down feed speed because all resources are occupied.
+The `429` are harmless.
+Vespa asks the client
+to slow down the feed speed because of resource contention.

 ## Sample queries
-We can now run a few sample queries to demonstrate various ways to perform searches over this data using Vespa query language.
+We can now run a few sample queries to demonstrate various ways to perform searches over this data using the [Vespa query language](../query-language.html).

 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>